2011-sagittarius/FakeNews/README.md

 With the explosion of misinformation online, it is getting increasingly harder for users to distinguish fakes from facts.
 Our team set out to do something about that.

-As our capstone project, this project served as a great exploration into leveraging ML to solve an interesting a pertinent problem.
+As our capstone project, this project served as a great exploration into leveraging ML to solve an interesting and pertinent problem.

 ## Setup